mdang/ga-lessons/http/README.md

 ### Differentiate between the internet and web

 The internet is a network of networks that connect millions of computers together globally.
 It allows any computer to connect to any other computer as long as they are both connected to the internet.
 The world wide web is built on top of the internet, and it's one way of accessing information on the internet.
 Using HTTP, this is how we access web documents, images, and video on the web.
+Examples of accessing the internet without HTTP include email and instant messaging.

 ### How the internet works, including what a web server is and what a client is